Do you live in a pollution hotspot?

 Methodology for pollution hotspots

 Our analysis identifies pollution hotspots in England where multiple pollution issues are all above thresholds agreed to harm nature.
-In some cases, such as air pollution, known to impact humans too.
+In some cases, such as air pollution, they're known to impact humans too.

-Our pollution hotspots data reveals areas where wildlife is most affected by air, light, noise, and water pollution that surpass damaging levels.
+Our pollution hotspots data reveals areas where wildlife is most affected by air, light, noise and water pollution that surpass damaging levels.

 Brown sludge pours out of a pipe onto a shoreline with seagulls stood nearby